A budget-conscious independent feature length humanitarian film about the distance humans will go for the hope of a better life…

 - Miranda Kerr

-For more information and to request the Pilot Script and Investor Deck contact Matt Boda at:
+To request the Script and Investor Deck contact Matt Boda at:

 11333 Moorpark St. #50